MentorEmbedded/mpsoc-manifest/README.md

 ## Android 7 Marshmallow
 ### Supported boards
 * [Avnet UltraZed-EG SOM with IO Carrier Card][ultrazed_iocc] - ES1 only boards are supported
+* Xilinx ZCU106.
+ES2 version of the board is supported

 ### Links and docs
 * [Getting Started Guide][getting-started-android7]